U.S.-China Relations: What to Know

 As China builds its military presence in the region, the Biden administration has sought to expand US alliances with Australia, Japan, India and other nations.
 Beijing views such actions as a dangerous provocation aimed at securing American “hegemony.”

 A major potential flashpoint is Taiwan, an autonomous, democratic island that the Communist Party considers Chinese territory.
 Mr Xi has vowed to achieve “the great rejuvenation of the Chinese nation”, a project that would bring Taiwan under Chinese control.
-China has flown more and more warplanes into the airspace near Taiwan and sent a reminder that it has never ruled out forcible occupation of the island.
+China has flown more and more warplanes into the airspace near Taiwan and has sent reminders that it has not ruled out the possibility of forcibly joining the island.

 The U.S. president has long expressed skepticism about how the United States will come to the rescue of Taiwan.
-This “strategic ambiguity” is a signal to the island’s leaders that it should not provoke Beijing and declare independence on the assumption that it will be backed by the United States.
+This “tactical ambiguity” is meant to signal to the island’s leaders that they should not declare independence on the pretext that Beijing should not be provoked and that the United States should follow suit.

 Nonetheless, Mr. Biden and former President Donald J. Both Trump administrations have stepped up US support for Taiwan.
 American warships have sailed through the Straits of Taiwan.
 A small contingent of troops has been trained with the Taiwanese army.